 Advocates for Youth: Advocates for Youth partners with youth leaders, adult allies, and youth-serving organizations to advocate for policies and champion programs that recognize young people’s rights to honest sexual health information; accessible, confidential, and affordable sexual health services; and the resources and opportunities necessary to create sexual health equity for all youth.

-Hey Epiphora: Useful for both queer and cishet youth and adults, Epiphora runs a blog that reviews sex toys and educates her readers on safe materials and ethical toy companies.
+Hey Epiphora: Useful for both queer and cishet youth and adults, Epiphora runs a blog that reviews sex toys and educates her readers on body-safe materials and ethical toy companies.
 She’s witty, brutally honest, and an extremely valuable (as well as entertaining!) resource.

 Maebright: Based in Massachusetts, Maebright offers resources and training on LGBT issues for non-profits, schools, businesses, and government agencies and helps these organizations create policies and practices that provide a more culturally competent and LGBT-friendly environment.
 Maebright has also created several useful handouts, including this list of movies and TV shows with queer themes.